Headaches in children factsheet

 Signs and symptoms

-• tight band around the head
+• a tight band around the head

 • squeezing